suwan81/util_script/check_status/README.txt

          sdw3
          sdw4

-2. sshpass package must be installed
+2. sshpass package must be installed.
+   Modify password on line 8
+   If do not use sshpass, edit lines 432-438

+3. The execution is as follows.
+   > ./check_st.sh hostfile